-Next, we evaluate our method on a full reaching and grasping task, which requires planning a smooth, collision-free trajectory for the full robot arm starting from an initial robot joint configuration to grasp an object.
-This evaluates over a full pipeline as opposed to just the stand-alone gripper pose in the previous subsection.
+Next, we evaluate our method on a full reaching and grasping task, which requires planning a smooth, collision-free grasping trajectory for the full robot arm starting from an initial robot joint configuration.
+This evaluates the full pipeline as opposed to just the stand-alone gripper pose in the previous subsection.
 The task is considered successful if the robot executes the trajectory, closes its fingers to grasp the object, and lifts the object without losing it.
-We place Bottle, Bowl, and Mug objects in simulation in 30 random orientations each (see~\fig{fig:qual} left-most column) and thus 90 trials in total.
-Our results indicate that even in such a seemingly simple setting, these objects with random orientations present an overall challenging benchmark.
+We place Bottle, Bowl, and Mug objects in simulation in 30 random orientations each \appref{(see~\appfig{fig:sim_traj}~\arxivref{in~\cite{weng2022neural},} left-most column)}, thus 90 trials in total.
+Our results indicate that even in a seemingly simple setting, randomly oriented objects present an overall challenging benchmark.

 For this evaluation, we train a separate \ngdf (similar to NeRF approaches~\cite{mildenhall2020nerf, IchnowskiAvigal2021DexNeRF}) for each object, though our method can be extended to generalize across objects like other shape-conditioned implicit approaches~\cite{park2019deepsdf}.
 We also evaluate intra-category (known class, unseen shape) generalization in the next subsection.
 We run 500 iterations of CHOMP-Adam (see \sect{sec:impl-details}) with a learning rate of 3e-3.
 The grasp cost is weighted heavily relative to the collision and smoothness costs.
 The trajectory is initialized using inverse kinematics so the gripper pose of the final joint configuration is within \SI{0.3}{\meter} of the center of the object point cloud; the rest of the initial trajectory is interpolated between the start and end joint configurations.